timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 $ ls
 -- no results--
 ```

+* Note
-You need to turn visible at the "lsmod" command:
+You need to turn visible at the "lsmod" command to remove module:

 ```
 # echo "AbraKadabra" > /dev/usb15